PANCHO7532/alienswarm-sdk/README.md

 You could say it's majorly for compatbility, but also for another purpose that I shall reveal at a later time, because... it's a surprise y'know.

+# Acknowledgments
+This project would not be the same or might've taken another direction without the public contributions of the following repositories where I *"borrowed"* code from:

+- Alien Swarm: Reactive Drop: [https://github.com/ReactiveDrop/reactivedrop_public_src](https://github.com/ReactiveDrop/reactivedrop_public_src) which I used as a guide to patch the codebase so I can compile the SDK on newer compiler versions.

+This list would be expanded as I continue to *"borrow"* code.

 ###### *: *"untouched" as in "no improvements or added functionality", bugfixes that exclusively allows the code to compile or improves QoL without deprecating platforms/tools are allowed.*
-###### **: *At the time you're viewing this note, only Visual Studio 2010 is supported, 2005, 2008 and 2013 versions are alegged to work though unconfirmed by me.
-Visual Studio 2017, 2019 and 2022 are broken according to external sources and might be fixed in the future.*
+###### **: *At the time you're viewing this note, only Visual Studio 2010 and Visual Studio 2022 are tested by me as "working", 2005, 2008 and 2013 versions are alegged to work though unconfirmed by me.
+Visual Studio 2015, 2017, and 2019 might be broken according to external sources but should work without a problem if you modify/upgrade the vcxproj files by yourself.*